pratikgajjar/go-backend.how/content/posts/pre-owned-car-platform-with-valkey-part-2/index.md

 When pipelining is used, many commands are usually read with a single read() system call, and multiple replies are delivered with a single write() system call.
 Consequently, the number of total queries performed per second initially increases almost linearly with longer pipelines, and eventually reaches 10 times the baseline obtained without pipelining.

 We utilised the pipelining method to reduce round trips on Cache-Miss.

+# Result

+- We can horizontally scale valkey read-replicas to serve the read traffic.

 [^1]: {{< details "[Valkey](https://valkey.io/commands/) COMMAND Ref" >}}